MJoergen/nexys4ddr/offloader/Episodes/ep01_-_Hello_World/README.md

 And then there is a simple Makefile.
 You will of course need to update line 1 in the Makefile with your particular Xilinx install location and version.
 The Makefile defines three targets:
-* top.bit  : This synthesizes (=compiles) the design and generates a binary file.
+* top.bit  : This synthesizes (=compiles) the design and generates a binary (.bit) file.
-* fpga     : This transfers the binary file to the FPGA and starts the FPGA.
+* fpga     : This transfers the binary (.bit) file to the FPGA and starts the FPGA.
 * clean    : This deletes all generated files and returns the directory to its original state.